songyz2019/rs-fusion-datasets/README.md

-Download and load remote sensing datasets easily and swiftly. rs-fusion-datasets (formerly known as fetch_houston2013) is a Python package that:
+fs-fusion-datasets is a remote sensing data-fetcher and data-loader for joint classification of hyperspectral and lidar data. rs-fusion-datasets (formerly known as fetch_houston2013) is a Python package that:
-1. Automatically downloads and load many multimodel remote sensing datasets (houston2013, muufl, trento, houston2018, augsburg, etc.)
+1. Automatically downloads and load many multimodel remote sensing datasets (houston, muufl, trento, berlin, augsburg, etc.)
-2. Provides ready-to-use torch dataloaders for datasets
+2. Provides ready-to-use torch dataloaders
 3. Provides some utils for visulization, dataset spilit, etc.

 ![screenshot](screenshot.jpg)